DrHacker3/Python-JARVIS/README.md

 # Can open any installed application on the computer
 # Can perform arithmetic operation
 # Can check the weather condition of you preferred city
+# Can play video from youtube
+# Can schedule a whatsapp message
+# Can play a game with user
+# Can show the help command
 ```

 ## Contributing